The Great Wall (film): Production

+Filming

 Principal photography began on March 30, 2015, on location in Qingdao.
-It is the most expensive film ever shot entirely in China.
+The filming wrapped on July 23, 2015.
+As of 2015 it was the most expensive film ever shot entirely in China.

 Three walls were built during production as they could not shoot on the actual Great Wall.
 During the filmmaking, the director said the most impressive part for him was the presence of so many translators to handle communication, as he assembled an international crew for the filming.
 More than 100 on-set translators worked with the various cast and crew members.

 Music

 The film's score is composed by Ramin Djawadi.
 The first track called "Nameless Order" was released on December 14, 2016.

 Release

 The Great Wall was released in China on December 16, 2016.
-It was released on February 17, 2017 in the United States by Universal Pictures in 3D, 2D and IMAX 3D.
+It was released on February 17, 2017, in the United States by Universal Pictures.
 In the Philippines, the film was released by United International Pictures through Columbia Pictures Philippines on January 25, 2017.